neil-vqa/nvqa-portfolio/content/projects/the-expressive-ink.md

 ---
 name: '"The Expressive Ink"'
 description: A visual storytelling platform.
-My personal side project, still a WIP.
-If you'd like to be part of the team, feel free to contact me.
+Still a WIP personal project.
+If you'd like to be part of the team, feel free to contact me thru the form below.
 image: /media/ink_admin.png
 link: https://theexpressiveink.com/
 tag: platform